 The contents of the syllabus, all lectures, lecture summaries, handouts, and the workbook for this course are copyright-protected.
-Lectures and slides may not be video-recorded, audio-recorded, or photographed without the instructor's permission.
 Neither lecture notes nor the workbook may be reproduced, sold, or distributed in any profit-making enterprise.
 This would constitute a punishable breach of copyright protections, and students who do so will be subject to sanctions; see the University code of ethics.